zendesk/samson/plugins/kubernetes/README.md

         -> Kubernetes Pods (how ever many replicas specified)
 ```

+### Migrations

+Add a role with only a `Pod`, the annotation `samson/prerequisite: true`, and command to run a migrations.
+It will be executed before the rest is deployed.

 ### Clair security scans

 To security scan docker images using hyperclair, enable hyperclair plugin and add: